AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Budgeted Start Date</td>
    <td> <p>This is a deprecated field.
-Any information that this field might display is related to a feature that <span>Workfront</span> has removed and the field cannot be updated. </p> <p>This field shows the date when the budgeting of resources starts, as defined in the Legacy Resource Estimates area of the Business Case of a project, or the Capacity Planner.&nbsp;</p> <p>Important: These areas have been removed from&nbsp;<span>Workfront</span>. </p> <p>The field is still visible in project and task reports.&nbsp;</p> </td>
+Any information that this field might display is related to a feature that Workfront has removed and the field cannot be updated. </p> <p>This field shows the date when the budgeting of resources starts, as defined in the Legacy Resource Estimates area of the Business Case of a project, or the Capacity Planner.&nbsp;</p> <p>Important: These areas have been removed from&nbsp;Workfront. </p> <p>The field is still visible in project and task reports.&nbsp;</p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>